jnxzu/Csharp-Razor-Spotify-Recommendations-Web-App/README.md

-# SpotifyRecommendationWebApp
+# Spotify Recommendation Web Application
-Spotify Recommendations Web Application
+Web Application for suggesting music on Spotify via the Spotify Web API using .NET Razor Pages.